 Spring is almost here, which means it's officially time to cleanse your home of all traces of winter (those Christmas lights definitely need to come down, then).

-As the days gradually become longer, lighter and (hopefully) sunnier, throw open your windows, grab a new pair of rubber gloves and indulge in a spot of home improvement.
+As the days gradually become longer, lighter and (hopefully) sunnier, set a few hours aside to throw open your windows, don the rubber gloves and get to work on a little home TLC.

-From dusty curtains and rugs to stained worktops and even grimy makeup bags, here's how to tackle the grot whether you have five minutes a day or a weekend dedicated to cleaning...
+From dusty curtains and rugs to stained worktops and even grimy makeup bags, here's how to tackle the grot whether you have mere minutes, hours or whole days at your disposal...

 Clean out your makeup bag

-Now is the perfect time to throw out anything in your makeup bag that’s expired in preparation for your new spring look.
+Now is the perfect time to throw out anything in your makeup bag that’s expired, like that dried up mascara.
 You can find out what will carry you through the next season and what deserves the chop with our guide to the shelf life of your beauty products.

 Sanitize your sponges